subhasou26/alpha_rengers/README.md

-# AyuVritt: Bridging Ancient Wisdom and Modern Healing through AI
+# Ayurveda: Bridging Ancient Wisdom and Modern Healing through AI

 ![image](https://github.com/user-attachments/assets/23dbba1a-3a2b-447e-802d-11fa060bd411)

-AyuVritt is an AI-driven platform that integrates Ayurvedic insights with allopathic analysis to create sustainable AYUSH-based formulations.
-By scientifically validating efficacy and side effects, AyuVritt enhances the credibility and effectiveness of traditional medicine.
+Ayurveda is an AI-driven platform that integrates Ayurvedic insights with allopathic analysis to create sustainable AYUSH-based formulations.
+By scientifically validating efficacy and side effects, Ayurveda enhances the credibility and effectiveness of traditional medicine.

 ## Problem Statement